 Sonnet 247

-Love conquered, though I fought valiantly
+Love conquered—though I fought valiantly

-‘I am your slave I said, your slave for life.
+‘“I am your slave I said, your slave for life.”

-You are said she, for this and that beyond!
+“You are,” said she, “for this and that beyond!”

-Show mercy!
-I have a child and a wife!
+“Show mercy!
+I have a child and a wife!”

-I was well treated, every want indulged
+I was well kept—each earthly want indulged,

 Though day by day the bonds did heavier grow;